This post has been modified to reflect new information since its original publication.

 But is using your mobile device for email, social networking, calendar planning, and more, safe?
 What kinds of risks are you taking when you use your mobile phone in place of your computer?

 This article will offer advice on how to protect your privacy while surfing the Web from your mobile device.

 Lock your phone when it’s not in use

 If you have a Web-enabled smartphone, there’s a good chance you have one-click access to your email, Facebook account, and any number of other personal services.
 That’s why it’s important to use your phone’s lock mechanism when you’re not using it.

 Cell phone locks range in complexity depending on the make and model of phone you’re using, but many include some kind of numerical code or bio identifier.
 You may think it’s annoying to have to punch in your code or scan your thumbprint every time you want to make a call, but consider the alternative.
-If your phone is lost or stolen and you don’t have a lock in place, someone could pick it up and immediately gain access to all your personal information.
+If your phone is lost or stolen and you don’t have a lock in place, then someone could pick it up and immediately gain access to all your personal information.

 Surf smart and avoid spammy apps

 When you’re surfing the Web from your mobile phone, use the same common sense you would use if you were on your home computer.
 Don’t visit websites that are likely to have viruses and malware, don’t share personal information with strangers, and make sure to avoid clicking on any suspicious-looking links in your social media accounts.